golobluka/Fake-news-generation-from-FA-KES-dataset/README.md

 # Fake-news-generation-from-FAK-ES-dataset
-This is the repository of the work I did while working as a student in IJS (Inštitut Jožeta Štefana).
-The intent is to use LLMs to generate false synthetic news articles, by using language understanding of LLMs.
+This repository contains the work I conducted as a student at IJS (Inštitut Jožeta Štefana).
+The goal was to utilize large language models (LLMs) to produce synthetic news articles that are falsely constructed, leveraging the language comprehension capabilities of LLMs.

-The articles are generated from FA-KES, a fake news dataset about the Syrian war.
-Here synthetic data is made public, and so are the extended comments in the file `Report_final`.
+The articles are created from FA-KES, a dataset focused on fake news related to the Syrian war.
+Both the synthetic data and additional comments can be found in the Report_final file.

-There are some privacy issues related to publicizing my project's source code.
-Because of this, Python files that provide prompts and basic source code are *not available*, and only the results are present.
-This might change in the future, but for now, everybody who wants the main source code needs to contact me.
+Due to privacy concerns regarding the release of my project's source code, the Python files containing prompts and foundational code are currently not available; only the results are accessible.
+This situation may change in the future, but for the time being, those who require the main source code must reach out to me directly.

-The articles are generated from FA-KES, a fake news dataset about the Syrian war.

-The three basic steps in this code are:
+The code encompasses three primary steps:

-    Article generation from which we save the data into the folder changed_articles.
-Here there are the original and transformed articles and their facts tables for data, generated in different ways.
+    - Article generation, where the data is saved into the changed_articles folder.
+This folder contains the original articles, their modified versions, and fact tables for the data generated in various ways.
-    Detection (which uses the method called fact verification) that saves the results in saved_results.
+   - Detection, which employs a technique known as fact verification, with results being saved in saved_results.
-    Analysis of results from detection.
-This is done in analysis.ipynb.
+   - Result analysis from the detection process, which is performed in analysis.ipynb.